 For Hong Kong Chocolatiers, The Hotel May Not Be The Way

 When you’re searching for chocolate shops in Hong Kong, most of your result will either be for online shops or hotel chocolatiers.
 As mentioned above, rent is so high that it’s hard for young chocolate startups to raise enough funds to open up a retail store.
 As a result, even the “premium” end of the industry is dominated by international brands such as Jean Paul Hevin, La Maison Du Chocolat, and Venchi.

 European chocolatiers often expand into HK after expanding into Japan, because both locals & tourists associate European chocolate with high quality.
 These are the chocolatiers whose products they’ve tried on travels or been gifted, and quite frankly, they’re usually the only chocolates they can easily find.
 So they stick with them.

 But for the growing portion of Hong Kongers looking to break into the chocolate scene, this means that they need tens if not hundreds of thousands of dollars in capitol to open up a physical business.
 On the other hand, basically all they need in order to sell online is a website and a place to store their products.
 Most people then visit farmers markets to spread the word about their brand, possibly building up enough buzz to open up a permanent stand in the mall.

 If they’re a chocolatier looking to break into the business, they either have to go the same route as above, or try to get hired at a hotel chocolaterie.
 But these jobs are few and far between these days, as most hotels are more excited about renting their shop space out to an established chocolate brand than going through the trouble of setting up their own.
-So even though hotels are traditionally the destination for high quality chocolate in Hong Kong, malls are an increasingly rewarding option.
+So even though Hong Kong’s boutique hotels are traditionally the destination for high quality chocolate on the island, malls are an increasingly rewarding option.